kadijairus/mlo_project/reports/README.md

 addressed this by allowing each team member to focus on areas aligned with their  interests, while ensuring that everyone had a basic understanding of all parts of the project.
 It helped that we had group members with different backgrounds and strengths.
-We had different backgrounds in using Git and one team-member had a lot of merge conflicts and we were able to get to the roots of the problems.
+We had different backgrounds in using Git and one team-member had a lot of merge conflicts.
+We were able to get to the roots of the problems, but lost a lot of time.

---- Xiaoyu ---

 ### Question 31